SabrinaKaren/angular-projects/README.md

 # Projects library in Angular
-Public repository for sharing projects developed in angular
+Public repository for sharing projects developed in angular.

 ## Projetos individuais